IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

     - spec.imageCatalog: icr.io/cpopen/ibm-operator-catalog:latest
     - spec.dockerUsername: cp
     - spec.dockerPassword: REPLACE_IT
-    - spec.storageClass: rook-cephfs  (need to update to the storage class in your environment, check it with `oc get sc` command.)
+    - spec.storageClass: rook-cephfs  (need to update the storage class to what is being used in your environment, check it with `oc get sc` command.)
-    - spec.storageClassLargeBlock: rook-cephfs  (need to update to the storage class in your environment, check it with `oc get sc` command.)
+    - spec.storageClassLargeBlock: rook-cephfs  (need to update the storage class to what is being used in your environment, check it with `oc get sc` command.)
     - spec.aiManager.channel: v3.3
     - spec.aiManager.size: small
     - spec.aiManager.namespace: cp4waiops